-Four of the CHOS compounds have an O:S ratio too low to be sulfate functionalities (< 3), a high C content, and differ only by CH_2 units ($C{16}H{25}O_3S$, $C{17}H{27}O_3S$, $C{18}H{29}O_3S$, and $C{19}H{31}O_3S$).
-The elemental formulas of these four compounds are consistent with 5 a class of persistent pollutants known as linear alkylbenzene sulfonates (LAS).
+Four of the CHOS compounds have an O:S ratio too low to be sulfate functionalities (<3), a high C content, and differ only by CH2 units (C16H25O3S, C17H27O3S, C18H29O3S, and C19H31O3S).
+The elemental formulas of these four compounds are consistent with a class of persistent pollutants known as linear alkylbenzene sulfonates (LAS).
 The LAS compounds are used as synthetic surfactants and are surface active ingredients in detergents, shampoos, other cleaning compounds, and personal care products (Debelius et al., 2008; Lara-Martín et al., 2006).
 LAS compounds are toxic to a variety of organisms (Debelius et al., 2008) and as such are targeted in wastewater treatment plants (Reemtsma, 2003).
-Due to their widespread use, LAS compounds have been 10 detected at various concentrations in river water, seawater and sediments (González-Mazo and Gómez-Parra, 1996; González-Mazo et al., 2002).
-To our knowledge, this is the first time LAS compounds have been documented in atmospheric samples of any kind.
-Once the LAS compounds reach the atmosphere, the potential for negative impacts on receiving ecosystems is extended due to the possibility of long transport 15 times in the atmosphere before deposition.
+Due to their widespread use, LAS compounds have been detected at various concentrations in river water, seawater and sediments (González-Mazo and Gómez-Parra, 1996; González-Mazo et al., 2002).
+To our knowledge, this is the first evidence that LAS compounds can occur in atmospheric samples of any kind, and their presence in the atmosphere is difficult to explain.
+If the LAS compounds were able to reach the atmosphere, the potential for negative impacts on receiving ecosystems would be extended due to the possibility of long transport times in the atmosphere before deposition.